varsis/ssl-lasagne/README.md

 ```sh
 $ python setup.py
 ```
-Follow the promts to download mnist.pkl, and install the requirements using pip
+Follow the prompts to download mnist.pkl, and install the requirements using pip

 ### Manual Installation